OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-overview.md

 The Office Add-ins platform provides the framework and Office.js JavaScript APIs that enable you to create and run Excel add-ins.
 By using the Office Add-ins platform to create your Excel add-in, you'll get the following benefits:

-* **Cross-platform support**: Excel add-ins run in Office for Windows, Mac, iOS, and Office Online.
+* **Cross-platform support**: Excel add-ins run in Office for Windows, Mac, iOS, and Office web clients.
 * **Centralized deployment**: Admins can quickly and easily deploy Excel add-ins to users throughout an organization.
 * **Use of standard web technology**: Create your Excel add-in using familiar web technologies such as HTML, CSS, and JavaScript.
 * **Distribution via AppSource**: Share your Excel add-in with a broad audience by publishing it to [AppSource](https://appsource.microsoft.com/marketplace/apps?product=office&page=1&src=office&corrid=53245fad-fcbe-41f8-9f97-b0840264f97c&omexanonuid=4a0102fb-b31a-4b9f-9bb0-39d4cc6b789d).

 > [!NOTE]
 > Excel add-ins are different from COM and VSTO add-ins, which are earlier Office integration solutions that run only on Office for Windows.
 Unlike COM add-ins, Excel add-ins do not require you to install any code on a user's device, or within Excel.

 ## Components of an Excel add-in

 An Excel add-in includes two basic components: a web application and a configuration file, called a manifest file.

 The web application uses the [JavaScript API for Office](/office/dev/add-ins/reference/javascript-api-for-office) to interact with objects in Excel, and can also facilitate interaction with online resources.
 For example, an add-in can perform any of the following tasks: